LVLMs and Humans Ground Differently in Referential Communication: Experimental Design and Method

 \subsection{Task Description}

-Our experiment used a referential communication task with partners paired in director and matcher roles.
-In each of four rounds (with the same director, matcher and baskets across rounds), the director saw the target sequence of baskets (in a different order for each round) and described them one at a time via text to the matcher, who could interact freely to identify the intended referent.
-The matcher moved each basket from a staging area to the target area on their screen as they tried to match the director's order.
-To evoke full referring expressions for all 12 baskets in the target set, the matcher's set included not only 12 duplicate baskets from the director's set, but also another 4 so that the last basket(s) would not be trivially easy to identify.
-This task, based on \citet{clark1986referring}, allowed us to observe the partners interactively grounding referring expressions, and to monitor how they interpreted the expressions to resolve or repair meanings and form conceptual pacts across rounds \citep{brennan1996conceptual}.
+Our experiment used a referential communication task with human and AI partners paired in director and matcher roles (human-human, human-AI, AI-human, and AI-AI), interacting via multiple, unrestricted text turns.
+In each of four rounds (with the same director, matcher and set of referents across rounds), the director saw a target sequence of 12 baskets (in a different order for each round) and described them one at a time to the matcher, interacting freely for the matcher to disambiguate each intended referent and move it from a staging area on their screen to the target area to match the director's order.
+The matcher's set included not only the same 12 baskets from the director's set, but also another 4 so that the last basket(s) would not be trivially easy to identify.
+This task, based closely on \citet{clark1986referring}, allowed us to observe how partners interactively ground referring expressions and to monitor how they interpret the expressions to resolve or repair meanings and form conceptual pacts across rounds \citep{brennan1996conceptual}.
+The set of stimulus baskets (Figure~\ref{fig:Basket Sets}) and the interface (Figure~\ref{fig:full_game_ui}) are shown in Appendix \ref{app:prolific}.

-To allow direct comparisons among all pairs, all four director-matcher conditions (human-human, human-AI, AI-human, and AI-AI) were as similar as possible, hosted online with the platform oTree, an open-source Python package for web-interactive tasks and behavioral research experiments \citep{chen2016otree}.
-The 3 conditions involving human partners recruited participants on the platform Prolific \citep{prolific2025}, a high-quality source of vetted and motivated participants who maintain performance ratings.
+To allow direct comparisons across types of partners and roles, all four director-matcher conditions were as similar as possible, hosted online with the platform oTree, an open-source Python package for web-interactive tasks and behavioral research experiments \citep{chen2016otree}.
+The 3 conditions that involved human partners recruited participants on the platform Prolific \citep{prolific2025}, a high-quality source of vetted and motivated participants who seek to maintain good performance ratings on the platform.
 As the experiment was online, all communication was via text.
 The task screen layout had both baskets and chat windows easily visible without scrolling (although scrolling was available to both partners so that they could view prior dialogue from that round).
 As is typical in interactive human chat media, a series of dots (. . .) was displayed whenever a partner was typing (this too is a useful cue for grounding).